Sloan-Performing-Arts-Center/venue-audio/editing/editing.md

 OR open settings and enable for `Format on Save`, which will format the document every time you <kbd>Cmd</kbd> <kbd>S</kbd>.

+### Line Wrapping

+Use <kbd>Opt</kbd> <kbd>Z</kbd> to toggle "Word Wrap", which determines whether long lines of text wrap onto a new line (this is only applied on your computer).

+When writing text, you'll want it ON, so that you can see everything you're writing.

+When editing tables, you'll want it OFF, so that the table formatting is clear.

 ### Saving Changes

 Use the **Source Control** tab to manage your changes and upload them to the GitHub project.